colonyatnoda/governing-documents/lofts-declarations.md

 ### CONSENT AND SUBORDINATION OF MORTGAGEE

-Bank of America, N.A. holder of that certain Note secured by that certain deed of trust dated October 4, 2002 and recorded in Book 14186 at Page 637 in the Mecklenburg County Public Registry and PRPLAP, Inc., Trustee, do hereby consent to the terms, conditions, and covenants in the foregoing Declaration and the Bylawys described therein, and agree that the lien of said deed of trust, and the interest of the beneficiary therein, are subject and subordinate, inall respects, to the terms and conditions, and covenants contained in said Declaration, including all exhibits, supplemental declarations and other amendments thereoto.
+Bank of America, N.A. holder of that certain Note secured by that certain deed of trust dated October 4, 2002 and recorded in Book 14186 at Page 637 in the Mecklenburg County Public Registry and PRPLAP, Inc., Trustee, do hereby consent to the terms, conditions, and covenants in the foregoing Declaration and the Bylawys described therein, and agree that the lien of said deed of trust, and the interest of the beneficiary therein, are subject and subordinate, inall respects, to the terms and conditions, and covenants contained in said Declaration, including all exhibits, supplemental declarations and other amendments thereto.

 IN WITNESS WHEREOF, the undersigned has caused this Consent to be duly executed this `25th?` day of `November`, 2002.